WWE Rumors: Rey Mysterio’s Son Reportedly Set To Become A Full-Time Wrestler, Could Feature In Major Storyline

 — WWE (@WWE) August 13, 2019

 Gutierrez has featured on WWE programming several times, though.
 He was introduced to fans in 2005 — when he was still a young child — as a pawn in the feud between Mysterio and Eddie Guerrero.
-In that storyline, he was actually Eddie’s biological son and both superstars fought to claim custody rights of the boy.
+In that storyline, Eddie claimed Dominick was his biological son and both superstars fought to claim custody rights of the boy.

 In recent times, he’s appeared on Monday Night Raw and stood face-to-face with Samoa Joe.
 Given his previous involvement with the product, an in-ring angle feels like the next natural step for the aspiring wrestler.